 Iowa City, Iowa 52242

 Participants are primarily early- to mid-career international writers of fiction, literary nonfiction, poetry, drama, or screenplays.
 Literary translators and journalists have also participated, but only with a comparable track record in one of the creative genres.
 Writers must have at least one published volume alongside works that have appeared in significant publications (anthologies, journals, literary magazines) over the last two years.
 Refer to How To Nominate a Writer for more information on eligibility requirements.
 Refer to Fall Residency for biographies of our most recent visiting writers.

 How are writers selected for the program?

 Space at the IWP Fall Residency is limited.
-The IWP does not have in-house funding for the writers who participate; rather, the program directs qualified candidates to potential funding sources.
-The selection processes at these outside funding sources vary, but each is quite competitive and independent of direct IWP influence.
-Overall, the IWP's goal is to generate a diverse group of writers who would benefit from, and contribute to this dynamic exchange.
+The IWP does not have in-house funding for the writers who participate; rather, the program directs the most qualified candidates to potential funding sources.
+These outside funding sources conduct their own selection processes, each of which is highly competitive and independent of direct IWP influence.
+Overall, the IWP's goal is to host a diverse group of writers who would benefit from and contribute to a dynamic exchange.

 Does the IWP provide financial support for participants?